Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Why Onions?

-Onions can help repel certain pests that might harm mustard plants making them an excellent companion.
+Onions will keep away certain pests that might harm mustard plants.

 Growing Onions